No items found.

 • Create characters by combining aspects of people you know.
 Take traits of one and combine with the appearance of another, and ensure at the heart of your photofit person is a small part of your own personality.
 Ideally, a part of you that you have trouble understanding and want to explore.
 As F. Scott Fitzgerald put it, what we are most ashamed of usually makes for a good story.

-• Those least likeable are often the easiest to write and help you out on a slow writing day.
+• Those who are least likable are often the easiest to write and will help you out on a slow writing day.
 Wheel them into a slow scene with something objectionable to share and mischief to spread!

 • Differentiate dialogue depending on age, geography, personality and more.
 You can tag your characters with speech mannerisms, phrasings, patterns and belief systems that recur lightly in their conversation.